 The weakest area of storage management may be the process of determining requirements, evaluating new technology and designing an effective solution based on the findings.

 The following are a few points that could be taken into consideration while searching for new storage solutions and/or proceeding with storage designs:

-- setup is most likely the least costly and most efficient, regardless of what the vendors claim.
+- in the current workflow.
+A simple but effective setup is most likely the least costly and most efficient, regardless of what the vendors claim.
 Unless a real comprehensive test is performed and validated, it can't be guaranteed that the total solution will work as designed, especially if it's a sophisticated solution.
 Small individual tests are not sufficient.

 - Account for the five 9's and high availability.
 When it's costly to test this implemented feature thoroughly, especially in a large environment and/or with the "hot" DR site, it's commonly expected to work as specified.
 Thus, the potential problems or conflicts in different failover scenarios would not be identified or discovered until after the fact.

 - For marketing info and benchmarks, ask are those numbers practical?
 One of the common mistakes in solution design is to use these ultimate numbers to calculate the performance of a new setup.
 For example, depending on the connected topology and the driving software, the data rate of an LTO drive could vary from 15GB/hr to 100GB/hr.